10sr/term-run-el/README.md

 term-run-el
 ===========

-Run command in a buffer of terminal-emulator.
+Run arbitrary command in a buffer of terminal-emulator.

 Originally Emacs provide `M-x term` function, which uses `term-mode` and works like a terminal-emulator.